KubeRocketCI/docs/blog/2024-12-03/aws-eks-microsoft-entra-oidc-integration.md

     You can test the authentication to the EKS cluster immediately by running the following command:

     ```bash
-    kubectl --user=azure get nodes
+    kubectl --user=eks get nodes
     ```

     :::

-3. Set the context for the kubeconfig file to use the `azure` user and the OIDC configuration.
+3. Set the context for the kubeconfig file to use the `eks` user and the OIDC configuration.
 Replace `<cluster-name>` with the name of your EKS cluster.

     ```bash
-    kubectl config set-context azure --user=azure --cluster=<cluster-name>
+    kubectl config set-context eks --user=eks --cluster=<cluster-name>
     ```

-    To switch to the `azure` context, execute the following command:
+    To switch to the `eks` context, execute the following command:

     ```bash
-    kubectl config use-context azure
+    kubectl config use-context eks
     ```

     Test the authentication by running the following command: